jostylr/event-when/eventwhen.md

 #### Once

-This method produces a wrapper around a provided function that automatically removes the handler after a certain number of event firings (once is default).
+This method produces a wrapper around a provided handler that automatically removes the handler after a certain number of event firings (once is default).
 The new handler is what is returned.